Happening Now

 Background

-Duke Energy’s current downtown substation is over 60 years old and needs to be replaced to accommodate the increasing utility needs of our downtown businesses and residents and continue to provide reliable electricity.
+Duke Energy’s current downtown substation is over 50 years old.
+It must be replaced to accommodate the increasing utility needs of our downtown businesses and residents and continue providing reliable electricity.

-In August, the City of Asheville and Duke Energy paused engagement phases to allow for further consideration to address options and community input.
-Utilizing the input received to date, staff from both the City of Asheville and Duke Energy are reviewing possible options for Duke’s rebuild of the current substation.
-The review is expected to be complete by November at which time Duke Energy and the City of Asheville will reschedule community meetings tentatively to occur in November or December 2022.
+In August 2022, the City of Asheville and Duke Energy temporarily paused the project to allow further consideration of options and community input.
+Utilizing the input received to date, the City of Asheville and Duke Energy staff reviewed possible options for Duke’s rebuild of the current substation.

 Timeline

-October 2022 – Present: City staff and Duke Energy continue to explore and assess the feasibility of substation options.
+October 2022 – December 2022: City staff and Duke Energy explored and assessed the feasibility of substation locations for rebuilding the Rankin Avenue substation.

 August – October 2022: City staff evaluated and developed concepts for the downtown substation.
 Additional concept evaluation with Duke Energy is needed to assess feasibility.

-August 9, 2022: Engagement phases paused to allow for further consideration to address options and community input.
+August 9, 2022: City of Asheville and Duke Energy temporarily paused the project to allow for further consideration to address options and community input.

 Supporting Materials